C. J. Coventry: Bob Hawke

-The article was immediately rebuked by Hawke-Keating era politicians.
-A former ALP President, Stephen Loosely, said it was "nonsense" and "For someone half a century later to label these people informants, when they can't defend themselves, simply doesn't hold water."
-Another former Labor politician, Paul Everingham, said the informer argument was "balls."
+The article was immediately censured by Hawke-Keating-era politicians.
+Stephen Loosely, who had been the ALP's national president during the early 1990s, said that the article was "nonsense" and "For someone half a century later to label these people informants, when they can't defend themselves, simply doesn't hold water."
+An erstwhile Liberal politician, Paul Everingham (the Northern Territory's Chief Minister from 1978 to 1984), said that the informer argument was "balls."
 Hawke's authorised biographer wrote that the label "informant" or "spy" was "misleading" because Hawke had a close relationship with British officials as well.
 An academic reviewer of Troy Bramston's biography of Hawke noted that Coventry's article was "one of the few academic sources referenced by Bramston."
 Coventry's article was reviewed for the Melbourne Labour History Society by former secretary of the Victorian Trades Hall, Brian Boyd, which added further information about what was known of Hawke's US connections at the time.

+In 2023, Coventry wrote an article on Hawke's famous world record beer skol (scull) in which he showed it to be "apocryphal, possibly fabricated".
+However, the record played a key part of Hawke's "ocker chic" (Australian machismo) image designed to appeal to Australian voters.
+Since the 1970s, ocker chic became the public relations model for Australian politicians.
+Since the 1980s middle-class masculinists have used ocker chic to reassert their power over Australian politics, economics, culture and society.
+Coventry received the John Barrett Award for this article in 2024.
+Commentary on the article in the press linked Hawke's dubious world record beer scull with other well-known but fabricated stories about him.
+The article as of January 2025 is on the all-time top 30 most read articles published in the Journal of Australian Studies (JAS).

+Personal life

+In 2015 Coventry married Rebecca Coventry, who is a fintech lawyer currently working for Visa Inc..
+After living in Adelaide, Canberra, Melbourne, Ballarat and in New Zealand on the edge of Fiordland National Park, they now live with their three children in South London, United Kingdom.
+Coventry is a relation of the Coventry and Spencer families.